 So, with all of this in mind, I’ve decided that instead of trying to go back and update old articles going back as far as eleven years to fit the current times, I’m just going to start over with our blog.
-In 2008, I wasn’t an educational psychologist and behavior analyst.
-In 2008, Endrew had not altered the legal meaning of FAPE.
+In 2008, I didn’t have an advanced degree in educational psychology or post-graduate studies in ABA.
+In 2008, Endrew had not yet altered the legal meaning of FAPE.

 The landscape continues to shift as civil rights for all people continue to come under attack and historically disenfranchised persons, including those with disabilities, increasingly stand up to those attacks.
 American democracy is facing an unprecedented crisis in the face of open attempts to turn us into a fascist state based on misinformation campaigns intended to divide us as a people so that an elite minority can hoard resources at the expense of everyone else.

 This is basically what I’ve been dealing with in special education since I became an advocate in 1991, so none of this is new to me; it’s just finally coming to a head on a national scale with global impact.
 At least, now, no one thinks I’m making things up when I tell them what I experience in special education because they see similar behaviors happening within the American government on a daily basis.